December 6-7, 2021

 - are more likely to apply for and receive at least one competitive renewal of an R01 grant.

-A small analysis was conducted by NIAMS in 2010 in collaboration with two rheumatology-related Foundations.
-It suggested that individuals who received both foundation support and an NIH K award were more likely to apply for and receive R01 funding than K awardees that did not have such additional support.
-Furthermore, the analysis identified the transition between the K and the R01 awards as a vulnerable point in progression to independence.
+A small analysis was conducted by NIAMS in 2012 in collaboration with two rheumatology-related foundations.
+The results of the analysis suggested that individuals who received both foundation support and an NIH K award were more likely to apply for and receive R01 funding than K awardees that did not have such additional support.
+Additionally, the analysis identified the transition period between the K and the R01 awards as a vulnerable point in an investigator’s progression to independence.

-Dr. Boyce discussed challenges facing early-career clinician-scientists, such as salary coverage, educational debt, transition to independence, time in training, mentoring support, protected time, and clinical demands.
-She also presented efforts in recent years by the NIAMS and/or NIH to address the challenges, including by:
+Dr. Boyce discussed challenges facing early-career clinician-scientists, such as salary coverage, educational debt, transition to independence, time in training, mentoring support, protected time, clinical demands, and work-life balance.
+In recent years, NIAMS and/or NIH have made efforts to address these challenges by:

 - increasing salary and research costs for K08 and K23 awards in 2016,